Menu

 Many lenders simply ignore your well-chosen 200 words because they have not done the work to find out how it changes the risk profile of the mortgage.

-Obviously, the amount of poor credit evidence in your file and how recent it is does still have an impact on their willingness to give you a good rate.
+Obviously, the amount of poor credit evidence in your file and how recent it is still impact their willingness to give you a good rate.
 For example, if you got a default very recently for a relatively large amount of money, they might not be particularly sympathetic.

 For older credit entries, however, this lender may be willing to look the other way.